 Hello and welcome!

-My name is Jo Thompson and I’m so delighted to have you here in my new home: The Gardening Mind.
+My name is Jo Thompson and I’m so delighted to have you here in my proper home: The Gardening Mind.

 So who am I?
 Well, most people know me as a garden designer.
 I sometimes pop up on Gardener’s World.
 Over the years I’ve even won a few Chelsea gold medals for my work, which to this day still surprises me, truth be told.
-I’m also a rose obsessive, a Labrador-lover (expect to see lots of my two gardening helpers here, Basil and Rush) as well as someone who passionately believes that anyone - and I mean even the most clueless gardener in the world - can become a wonderful plants person.
+I’m also a rose obsessive, a Labrador-lover (expect to see lots of my gardening helper Basil here), as well as someone who passionately believes that anyone - and I mean even the most clueless gardener in the world - can become a wonderful plants person.
 How do I know this?
 Because that clueless person used to be me.

 I knew nothing about gardening until I hit my 30s.
 Before that I was a primary school teacher dreaming of a little more space in my tiny west London flat.
 I found that space by creating a garden oasis on a teeny forgotten terrace that came with the flat.
 I didn’t do much to it - a few plants, flowers, a couple of chairs..nothing more.
 Certainly nothing extravagant.
 It not only transformed my home, but it transformed me.
 After that I retrained to become a garden designer.
 That was 25 years ago now, but in that time I’ve accumulated so much knowledge- as well as a hell of a lot garden trivia!
 But here’s the problem: who do I have to pass it on to?
 The answer, it occurred to me, is YOU.

 So that’s the journey I’d like to take you on in The Gardening Mind.
 I want to teach you everything I know.
-But I also want to build a community of garden and nature lovers.
+But I also want to continue to build this community of garden and nature lovers.
 I want us to lean on one another.
 Ask questions.
 Have the occasional meet-up.
 Who knows where this will take us?
-This really is only the beginning.
+Eighteen months after I started this publication, this still is really only the beginning.

-I believe very strongly that everyone should have access to words and knowledge.
-That is why my main newsletter will go out every weekend and be available to all for free.
+My main newsletter will go out every weekend and a portion of it will available to all for free.
 You can share it with friends and across social media if you want to be helpful but really all I ask is that you hopefully enjoy what you read.
 And if you don’t, you can email me.
 Free subscribers will also be part of my Gardening Mind community.
-You can comment, ask questions and will be invited to some of our Ask Me Anything Gardener’s Question Time sessions, where yes, you can ask me anything!

-For some people, however, you might want a little more and therefore you could become a paid subscriber:
+For many people, however, you might want to go more in depth and therefore you could become a paid subscriber:

 Firstly, paid subscribers allow me to write The Gardening Mind week after week and keep it free for everyone.
 For that I am beyond grateful.
 You’re the backbone and without you, it simply wouldn’t exist.
 That’s the truth of it.